-It is important to select a right event app for you by considering the following aspects:
+It’s important to select the right event app for your event by considering the following aspects:

-- Push notification: Check whether it supports a push notification to allow you to send announcements to attendees mobile devices as well as their emails.
-It will be convenient to keep attendees updated and reminded especially at an event day.
+- Push notifications: Check whether it supports push notifications to allow you to send announcements to attendees mobile devices as well as their emails.
+This is convenient for keeping attendees updated and reminded especially on an event day.

 - Group chat: A good event app supports a group chat so that your team can have internal discussions and sync-ups before or during the event.
-It will be also useful for attendees to communicate with one another to arrange ride sharing to your event, share information of local attractions, or discuss topics your event is covering.
+It will also be useful for attendees to communicate with one another to arrange ride sharing to and from your event, share information about local attractions, or discuss topics your event is covering.

-- Public bulletin board: If the app provides you with a bulletin board, you can use it for lost & found, encourage vendors to post promotions or job openings, engage attendees with timely updates on event activity, and provide a place for them to communicate.
+- Community Board: If the app provides you with a Community Board, you can use it for lost & found, to encourage vendors to post promotions or job openings, to engage attendees with timely updates on event activity, and to provide a place for them to communicate.

-- Social media outlet: It will be convenient if your attendees can directly post their experience in social media while staying in an event app.
+- Social media outlet: It’s convenient for your attendees if they can directly post their experience on social media directly through an event app.

 - Live polling/survey: Live polling is not only for competition events but can be used to get a headcount on session attendance for food/room arrangement, develop event programs, engage attendees with thought-provoking questions, etc. Find 5 reasons to create live polling at your event and double-check that your event app is offering it.
-Mobile surveys will help you conveniently collect more feedback from attendees, so don’t forget about it when evaluating an app.
+Mobile surveys will help you collect more feedback from attendees more conveniently, so don’t forget about it when evaluating an app.
 Here you can download 64 event survey questions and live poll examples in ready-to-use templates.

-- Attendee retention: Choose an event app that will keep your event on the app after the event, and allow you and your attendees to continue using it for post-event follow-ups.
+- Attendee retention: Make sure you can keep your event on the app after the big day is over, and allow you and your attendees to continue using it for post-event follow-ups.
 Just like email newsletters, have a communication strategy on leveraging a mobile app to update your attendees with upcoming events and increase attendee retention.
 Having a long-term communication channel is important especially if you are trying to build a community.

 - All-in-one management: Some event apps are provided together with other marketing tools as an all-in-one management system.
 Using such a bundle will be more cost-effective and save you time from managing multiple systems.

-Would like to take a look at a concrete example of an event app covering all the aspects above?
+Would you like to take a look at a concrete example of an event app covering all the aspects above?
 Check out Whova.
 The Whova app has the highest user ratings on Google Play and the App Store, indicating a high level of trust from both organizers and attendees.
-Fortunately, there is a special promotion going on only for readers of this article, so please check it out.

 During the Event